mhaeuser/Battery-Toolkit/README.md

 The Battery Toolkit “Commands“ menu and its menu bar extra allow you to issue various commands related to the power state of your Mac.
 These include:
 * Enabling and disabling the power adapter
 * Requesting a full charge
-* Requesting a charge to the specified upper threshold
+* Requesting a charge to the specified upper limit
 * Stopping charging immediately

 |![Menu Bar Extra](Resources/MenuBarExtra.png)|